 The most common problem is channeling, which causes a low-pressure drop across the scrubber.
 The most common cause of this issue immediately after an installation is an out-of-level scrubber tower, followed by the improper placement of the media bed.
 A poor installation will cause reduced performance and allow odor or chemical breakthrough from the exhaust of the scrubber.
 The incorrect type of media in a scrubber can also cause a reduction in performance.
 Upon discovering a low-pressure drop, the scrubber should be inspected to ensure the installation was done properly and that the media bed is correctly sized and placed within the scrubber for its specific application.
 Remember, one size does not fit all regarding odor control and air emissions scrubbers!

 Suppose your wet scrubber is the final device on an exhaust stream laden with particulate matter.
-In that case, it is recommended that the particulate be removed either through a roughing filter or a water scrubber first to safeguard the more expensive media in the wet scrubber to prevent the media from becoming fouled.
-When a media bed becomes fouled, the hydraulic load conditions change within the scrubber impacting the scrubber performance and eventually will cause a complete scrubber failure.
+In that case, it is recommended that the particulate be removed through a roughing filter or a water scrubber first to safeguard the more expensive media in the wet scrubber to prevent the media from becoming fouled.
+When a media bed becomes fouled, the hydraulic load conditions change within the scrubber impacting the scrubber's performance and eventually will cause a complete scrubber failure.

 Another problem while operating a wet scrubber is the raw air feed entering the scrubber.
 Suppose you experience excessive foaming, high steam flow rates, or liquid carryover.
 In that case, you may need to inspect upstream of your scrubber to determine if there has been a change in the process or a potential failure in a valve or instrument.
 If your installation includes an inlet feed damper, inspect it to ensure the settings have not changed.
-If your process has changed, creating either different concentrations or even new emissions, make sure to contact your manufacturer to ensure that you have the correct type of scrubber for your application.
+If your process has changed, creating different concentrations or even new emissions, contact your manufacturer to ensure you have the correct type of scrubber for your application.

 The wrong type/product of media was used in your scrubber.

 The media you use will significantly impact how well the scrubber performs.
-When purchasing a wet scrubber, it should have been sized and designed to utilize a specific media type.
+When purchasing a wet scrubber, it should be sized and designed to utilize a specific media type.
 Be aware that during a media replacement cycle, if you replace the media with a less efficient type, you'll experience reduced performance.